Quality Scores and Augmentation Queries

 In general, the subject matter of this specification relates to identifying or generating augmentation queries, storing the augmentation queries, and identifying stored augmentation queries for use in augmenting user searches.
 An augmentation query can be a query that performs well in locating desirable documents identified in the search results.
-The performance of an augmentation query can be determined by user interactions.
+In addition, user interactions can determine the performance of an augmentation query.
 For example, if many users that enter the same query often select one or more of the search results relevant to the query, that query may be designated an augmentation query.

 These augmentation queries can be stored in an augmentation query data store.
 When a user submits a search query to a search engine, the terms of the submitted query can be evaluated and matched to terms of the stored augmentation queries to select one or more similar augmentation queries.
 The selected augmentation queries, in turn, can be used by the search engine to augment the search operation, thereby obtaining better search results.
 For example, search results obtained by a similar augmentation query can be presented to the user along with the search results obtained by the user query.